The Haunting of M. Night Shyamalan

 That’s how a filmmaker becomes a myth — and how a myth becomes a monster.
 Not the kind he put on-screen, but the kind that lingers beside him in the editing bay.
 A shape just out of sight.
 A pressure at the base of the neck.
 A reminder that the audience wasn’t watching the film anymore.
 They were watching him — and waiting to be fed.

 Then comes Signs, another story dressed up as something it isn’t.
-People remember the aliens, but the aliens were never the point.
+People remember the aliens.
+The aliens were never the point.
 They were barely even the subplot.
 Signs works beautifully if you watch it as a grief drama with occasional crop circles — a portrait of a man so gutted he can’t look at his own children without seeing the outline of everything he’s lost.

-And yes, Mel Gibson is technically in the film.
-We acknowledge him the way you acknowledge a bigoted drunk uncle at Christmas: briefly, and only because he’s in the room.
+(And yes, Mel Gibson is technically in it.
+We acknowledge him the way you acknowledge a bigoted drunk uncle at Christmas: briefly, and only because he’s in the room.)

 What ties these films together isn’t the twist — it’s the ache.
 Shyamalan builds worlds where the terror isn’t the monster; it’s the meaning beneath the monster.
 The ghosts are metaphors.
 The villains are mirrors.
 The fear is always human, always circling the bruise beneath the surface.

 For a moment, the cult he never asked for is growing — whispering, gathering, reshaping itself into something expectant.
 Critics call him the next Spielberg.
 Studios circle like bright-eyed vultures.
-Audiences lean in, waiting to see what the wunderkind does next.
+Audiences lean in, waiting.

 It feels like a rise.
 But every rise carries the shape of a fall.